Category: Master’s Students

 by Eloise Matheson, PhD student in the Department of Mechanical Engineering

 The first PhD networking event for robotics related researchers was held on Thursday 15th November 2018.
 Sponsored by the Imperial College Graduate School Research Community Fund and the supported by the Imperial College Robotics Forum (Network of Robotics), this event was aimed to connect PhD researchers across the college that face similar technical and research challenges!
 Robotics in general is a very multi-disciplinary topic, and with over 28 robotics labs spread across departments and faculties, this event was a great chance to bring people together.
 Over 50 people from 15 different labs registered for the event, with a turnout of around 40.
+It was a fantastic success, and the outputs of the afternoon have included ad hoc visits to other’s labs, the plan to form a mailing list between PhD/EngD researchers, future smaller social meetings and the hope to run the event annually.

 Football at the Molecular Science Research Hub